Anas platyrhynchos x rubripes

 Comments: This is a common hybrid combination in the eastern half of the US, not surprising given the breeding range of American Black Duck, but reports on the Great Plains and westward are rare.
 Hybrids of American Black Duck in the wild are known with other species including Northern Pintail, American Wigeon, and Mottled Duck (Longcore et al 2020).

-As discussed under Mallard (https://birds.outdoornebraska.gov/mallard), hybridization with that species has declined in recent years and forecasted genetic swamping of American Black Duck is no longer a threat (Lavretsky et al 2019).
+As discussed under Mallard (https://birds.outdoornebraska.gov/mallard), hybridization with that species has declined in recent years and forecasted genetic swamping of American Black Duck (Mank et al 2004), is no longer a threat (Lavretsky et al 2019).
 Furthermore, phenotypic identification of American Black Duck and hybrids has been shown to be quite inaccurate; Lavretsky et al (2019) found that of birds within the hybrid zone about 20% of identified American Black Ducks were in fact hybrids, and only about 60% of phenotypically identified hybrids were true hybrids with about 25% of remaining samples being actually “pure” American Black Ducks.
+Furthermore, Lavretsky et al (2019) have shown that there is minimal introgression beyond the fairly limited hybrid zone and that F1 birds tend to backcross with one or the other parental form, resulting in essential elimination of one or the other in some three generations.

 Longcore, J. R., D. G. McAuley, G. R. Hepp, and J. M. Rhymer.
 2020.
 American Black Duck (Anas rubripes), version 1.0.
 In Birds of the World (A. F. Poole and F. B. Gill, Editors).
 Cornell Lab of Ornithology, Ithaca, NY, USA. https://doi.org/10.2173/bow.ambduc.01.